 3.3.
 Dealing with infringements of IPRs by application of administrative measures

-When it is clear that the infringing act of the trade name user is determined, the trademark owner may file a request to a competent agency for imposing administrative penalties for violations.
+When clearly determining the infringing act of the trade name user, the trademark owner may file a request to a competent agency for imposing administrative penalties for violations.

 3.4.
 Dealing with infringements of IPRs by application of criminal measures